algorandfoundation/xGov/Proposals/xgov-103.md

 ## Benefits for the community
 This is a perfect trial use case for these burgeoning technologies and WEB3 dapps.
 This project will increase daily transaction throughput, accelerate the deflationary mechanism inherent in the ALGO, will be great publicity for the Algorand brand, and add significant robustness to the liquidity pools of the ALGO/ASA ecosystem.
 The requested Algos are needed to cover the cost of having our smart contract audited and chiefly to fund the advertising campaign to direct traffic to the presale website.
 In fact, the Algorand Foundation can even maintain these Algos and use them to oversee that proccess.
-Just assign a staffer maybe, cause I'm sure you all know way more about that than I do.
-And maybe the $6M goal can be realized without using that entire amount.
+Maybe assign a staffer since it can't be that complicated, and I'm sure you all know way more about that than I do.
+And just maybe the $6M goal can be realized without using that entire amount especially given your existing ability to influence - should you choose to use it supporting this project.

 ## Additional information
 The timing for this project is perfect.
 Divine inspiration at play here Algonauts!
 A slashing mechanism will ultimately be in place to punish end-users who behave dishonestly.
 Initial stakers will be allowed to unstake after 7 days have passed since completion of our ASA token distribution to the investors - which admittedly might contribute to some downward price action, but that potentiality can't possibly cause severe devaluation.
 Final token distribution will be completed no later than 30 days after the expiration of the token presale.
 The managing director will provide bi-weekly updates to the community through a designated social media account and our company's website.